eliselorraine/async-testing/README.md

 This code was created to practice testing asynchronous code.

-Through the use of basic functions and setTimeout, we simulate async Javascript and how to write tests for it.
+Through the use of basic functions and setTimeout, we simulate async Javascript and give examples of asynchronous tests.